 For more information, call Dr. Vladimir Alexeyenko at Restorative Medicine at (917) 994-9390.
 Schedule a consultation or inquire about Magnesium Injections and the other preventative IVs and injection services they offer.

-Dr. Vladimir Alexeyenko and Restorative Medicine: IV Therapy provide Magnesium injections for patients from New York NY and these surrounding areas: New York, Manhattan, NYC, Bronx, Brooklyn, Queens, Staten Island, Battery Park City, Financial District, TriBeCa, Chinatown, Greenwich Village, Little Italy, Lower East Side, NoHo, SoHo, Chinatown, Wards Island, Washington Heights, West Village, Alphabet City, East Village, Lower East Side, Two Bridges, Chelsea, Clinton, Gramercy Park, Kips Bay, Murray Hill, Peter Cooper Village, Stuyvesant Town, Sutton Place, Tudor City, Turtle Bay, Inwood, Spanish Harlem, Waterside Plaza, Lincoln Square, Manhattan Valley, Upper West Side, Lenox Hill, Roosevelt Island, Upper East Side, Yorkville, Hamilton Heights, Manhattanville, Morningside Heights, Harlem, Polo Grounds, East Harlem and Randall’s Island
+Dr. Vladimir Alexeyenko and Restorative Medicine: IV Therapy provide Magnesium injections in our office for patients from New York NY and these surrounding areas: New York, Manhattan, NYC, Bronx, Brooklyn, Queens, Staten Island, Battery Park City, Financial District, TriBeCa, Chinatown, Greenwich Village, Little Italy, Lower East Side, NoHo, SoHo, Chinatown, Wards Island, Washington Heights, West Village, Alphabet City, East Village, Lower East Side, Two Bridges, Chelsea, Clinton, Gramercy Park, Kips Bay, Murray Hill, Peter Cooper Village, Stuyvesant Town, Sutton Place, Tudor City, Turtle Bay, Inwood, Spanish Harlem, Waterside Plaza, Lincoln Square, Manhattan Valley, Upper West Side, Lenox Hill, Roosevelt Island, Upper East Side, Yorkville, Hamilton Heights, Manhattanville, Morningside Heights, Harlem, Polo Grounds, East Harlem and Randall’s Island